thegetty/quire-docs/content/docs-v1/zooming-images.md

 {{< q-figure id="liz-fischer" >}}

 In the `figures.yaml` you will also need to include a `printImage` attribute and a `src` attribute.
 These point to where you have saved your image in your project.
 So for the example above, `irises.jpg` is saved in the projects `_assets/images/figures` folder.
 The `src` value will find the image and add it to your Markdown page and the `printImage` will make sure that image is included in the PDF/print version of your publication.

+{{< q-class "box tip" >}}
+- At the moment the +/- signs typically used to zoom in and out of an image are not available in Quire.
+Instead zooming can be achieved by scrolling or pinching.
+Adding these controls back to Quire is part of the work laid out in [GitHub issue #815](https://github.com/thegetty/quire/issues/815) mentioned above.
+{{< /q-class >}}